Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 Sampled data can be outputted to a file via a save as dialogue.

 Tooltips give helpful hints about how to use the entry fields.
+The tooltips module is built on tkinter.

 ## Superconductor_Fields